bjxiezz/PHP-project_gift-recommender/README.md

 (2) The "All items": Browsing all items in the database.

 (3) Item pages: Both "Recommandation" and "All items" link to individual item pages that list all the information of a item in the database after that specific item is clicked.
-In addition, the item can be deleted from database in the item page.
+In addition, the item can be deleted or edited in the item page.

 (4) The "Suggestion" page: Allowing addition of items into the database.
 Also, contact information is listed in a separated panel.